pvarentsov/powtcp/README.md

 ## PoW

-PoW is implemented with chellenge-response protocol:
+PoW is implemented with a challenge-response protocol:

 1. The client establishes a tcp connection with the server.
-The server starts to listen clients messages.
+The server starts to listening to client messages.
-2. The client sents the *RequestPuzzle* command (msg: `1:\n`).
+2. The client sends the *RequestPuzzle* command (msg: `1:\n`).
-3. The server generates a new puzzle using a hashcash algorithm, stores this puzzle in the cache with some TTL and sends this one to the client (msg: `2:puzzle\n`).
+3. The server generates a new puzzle using a hashcash algorithm, stores this puzzle in the cache with some TTL and sends *ResponsePuzzle* command to the client (msg: `2:puzzle\n`).
 4. The client receives a puzzle and tries to compute a puzzle hash with enough number of zero bits in the beggining.
-Than the client requests a resource sending a solved puzzle (msg: `3:solved-puzzle\n`).
+Than the client requests a resource sending a solved puzzle in the *RequestResource* command (msg: `3:solved-puzzle\n`).
-5. The server receives the solved puzzle, checks TTL and sends a some resource if that puzzle was solved correctle (msg: `4:some-resource`).
+5. The server receives the solved puzzle, checks TTL and sends *ResponseResource* command with some resource if that puzzle was solved correctly (msg: `4:some-resource`).

 ### Makefile